aschuerch/bactofidia/README.md

 ## Dependencies

-bactofidia runs under bash and relies on [bioconda](https://bioconda.github.io) and a miniconda installation.
+bactofidia runs under bash and relies on software available from [bioconda](https://bioconda.github.io) and a conda installation.
-If miniconda is not present,
+If conda is not present,
-the script will attempt to install the latest version in a temporary folder.
+the script will attempt to install the latest miniconda version in a temporary folder.

 ## Usage